 Knowledge-sharing does not end when the discussion does.
 The availability of a concise, engaging summary can be instrumental in the post-event dissemination of newly procured knowledge to colleagues, subordinates, and leadership alike.
 Guests do not need to take notes, draw from memory, or waste valuable time reading through meeting minutes that are often bloated, repetitive, or simply uninteresting.

-Event hosts and attendees are quickly realising the value of sketchnoting despite it being a fairly new tool.
-Give it a shot at your next internal meeting, and reap the benefits for yourselves.
+The digital realm has revolutionised the way we network, opening doors to global interactions without the constraints of geography.
+However, ensuring high engagement in such virtual events demands creativity, innovation, and a touch of personalisation.
+Event hosts and attendees are quickly realising the value of sketchnoting despite it being a fairly new virtual networking event idea and tool.
+Give it a shot at your next internal meeting, and reap the benefits for your event and business.